 M5092

+Anemone 'Blanda Blue Shades’ offers a sea of serene, clear blue, even when the skies are grey.
 A highly sought-after colour in the natural world, these easy, breezy blues are a breath of fresh air for your garden.
 Featuring petals in shades ranging from bright cobalt to powder blue, promoting a feeling of restful tranquillity.

 The serrated, finely cut foliage provides brilliant, weed-suppressing groundcover.
-These bulbs will readily naturalise and have earned an RHS Award of Garden Merit for their reliability.
+Anemone 'Blanda Blue Shades’ will readily naturalise and have earned an RHS Award of Garden Merit for their reliability.

 Underplant later-flowering perennials, shrubs and trees, edge paths, and fill containers for a dreamy, soft wash of calming colour throughout spring.